 After the call, I stayed up for a few hours before going back to bed.
 As my head hit the pillow, a wind storm began.
 Just like the night of the garbage man's death, there was no rain or lightning or anything but wind blowing.
 Wind storms have occurred several times after a death ever since.
 Is this just a coincidence, or is it some kind of a sign?

-I look a ghost tour once through my aunt’s town.
-We walked from building to building, listening to stories of townspeople's personal paranormal experiences.
+I once look a ghost tour through my aunt’s town.
+A group of ghost hunters walked from building to building, listening to stories of townspeople's personal paranormal experiences.
 There were tales of voices, noises, orbs, and apparitions.
 Most of them were harmless or even friendly.

 In one backyard, an evil spirit was said to haunt the grounds of a home that had since been demolished.
 Our tour guide said that people occasionally felt a tug as they exited the yard.
 That was not the kind of spirit that I wanted to encounter.
 Luckily, I have felt more uncomfortable in non-haunted places, and we didn't see anything or capture any creepy photos in that yard.